Itzskade/42_api_viewer/README.md

 ```
 gem install bundler
 ```

-- A `.env` file containing your 42 API UID and SECRET
+---

+## 🔑 Environment variables

+Create a `.env` file in the project folder with the following content:

+UID=your_api_uid_here
+SECRET=your_api_secret_here

+You can generate these credentials from your 42 profile under [“OAuth Applications”](https://profile.intra.42.fr/oauth/applications).

 ---